Speech and Hearing Center

 - Fees are due at the time of service.

 - A sliding scale applies for families with limited income.
-Please consult with the bookkeeper at 232-5004 for information.
+Please consult with the Administrative Associate at 512/232-5004 for information.

 - Low cost hearing aids can be provided through several programs for clients who qualify.
-Call the administrative assistant at 471-3841 for further information.
+Call the UT Speech and Hearing Center at 512/471-3841 for further information.

 The Center began in 1937 as the first speech and hearing clinic in the state of Texas.
 It was located on the 25th floor of the University Tower, as part of the Department of Public Speaking.
 In 1946, clinical activities expanded when the Department moved into an army barracks near the Engineering Building.
 Audiology services were offered beginning in 1954; by then the Center was housed in the old Speech Building near the Tower.
 In 1974, the Center moved into its current facilities in the Jesse Jones Communication Complex.
 Numerous therapy rooms, research laboratories, a fully-equipped multi-booth audiological suite, materials center, and an on-site technical workshop offer a full range of facilities for research and clinical practice.
 A remote video recording system and observation corridor with one-way glass and headphones for sound offer flexibility and comfort for observation of therapy sessions by supervisors, students, and families when appropriate.